ThanujaRamesh/demo/README.md

 # demo
-Oops! other repos are private😛, ok byeee then.
+Oops! other repos are private😛, ok then byeee.